-Checkpoint 4.1.13 Try to use this new method to decipher this quote.
-UIA ARM LDU GVN EWC RIE TSA HEF INV HRT STI TEC NMU EFO SRR UOH AE TTG TH HHO
+Checkpoint 4.1.6.
+Try to use this new method to decipher this quote.

+'''

+UIA ARM LDU GVN EWC RIE TSA HEF INV HRT

+STI TEC NMU EFO SRR UOH AE TTG TH HHO

+'''

-- Transpose each block, you will end up with a table of four lines and fifteen columns like Table 4.1.10. - Can you find common or even not so common words or combinations in any lines? - When you rearrange the columns do you see more words? - Stay organized, if you don't keep things lined up this will never work
+- Transpose each block, you will end up with a table of three lines and twenty columns. - Can you find common or even not so common words or combinations in any lines? - When you rearrange the columns do you see more words? - Stay organized, if you don't keep things lined up this will never work